-In spite of these differences, the correlation between our index and the official index is 98%, and the correlation between our index and the Sinyi index is 73%.
-These correlations are stable even when we compare city-level price indices across different methods.
-We adopt our method 1, which uses 85% of total transactions, as our preferred index to maximize the precision of our estimates $\hat{\delta}t^c$ , maximize sample coverage, and reduce selection bias relative to standard repeat sales.
+Despite these differences, the correlation between our index and the official one is 97%, and the correlation between our index and the Sinyi index is 77%.
+We adopt our Method 1 as our preferred index to maximize the precision of our estimates $\hat{\delta}t^c$, maximize sample coverage, and reduce selection bias relative to standard repeat sales.
+In contrast to popularly referenced indices like the Sinyi, our indices (cf. Figure 1) show a clear price drop of 7% within the quarter after the reform (2011Q2).
+The main difference between our index and publicly available ones is we include short-term property flips in the estimation sample.